cukapd/ajt/_posts/2021-01-12-how to-format-messages-in-whatsapp-cheatcodes.md

 {: .box-warning}
 • Overview:

-• bold,italics,underlined,strikethrough.
+• bold,italics,strikethrough.
 You need to style your fonts to make them look attractive whenever you send them to someone

 • Thankfully Whatsapp supports mardkdown styles for font.
 Here's how you can tune fonts in Whatsapp